\\\ Bad Foods For Pets

 If you suddenly find your pet acting strangely especially being hyperactive it may be because they have found a secret stash of chocolate from somewhere and it is still advisable to talk to your vet.

-Ours was a typical ‘innocent’ accident, which can so easily happen around any home, and more so particularly around present giving times such as Christmas, Easter and birthdays.
+Ours was a typical ‘innocent’ cat accident, which can so easily happen around any home, and more so particularly around present giving times such as Mothering Sunday, Christmas, Easter and birthdays.

 What is cabor?

-You may see advertised chocolate for dogs and cats and this may be misleading but the supplier may be trying to offer the special pet-friendly chocolate made with cabor.
+Easter is a popular time when one sees adverts of chocolate eggs for dogs, cats, pet rabbits and even small pets and this may be misleading but the pet supplier may be trying to offer the special pet-friendly chocolate made with cabor.

 Carob powder is also called carob flour, is a cocoa powder alternative.
 It’s made from dried, roasted carob tree pods and looks a lot like cocoa powder.
 Carob powder is often used as a natural sweetener in baked goods.
 It’s sweet and has a unique taste’.

-You’ll possibly see Easter eggs made for pets available and these are made with cabor and packaged just as we know our Easter eggs into a colourful printed cardboard boxes!
+Pet Easter eggs are made with cabor and packaged just like human Easter eggs in cardboard printed cardboard boxes.

 Is chocolate the only food that causes toxicity?